 1. What areas of your life are changing—but not progressing?

 2. What are your main Categories of Improvement for your life? (see example above)

 3. What are 1-2 results you are committed to achieve in each of your Categories of Improvement (i.e. “Lose 10lbs and keep it off” under the Category “Physical Health & Vitality”)?

-Use the Hour of Power to get a better understanding of the choices you want to make in life: learn more at http://www.tonyrobbins.com/hour-of-power
+Use the PEAK PERFORMANCE: 60 to get a better understanding of the choices you want to make in life: learn more at www.tonyrobbins.com/peak-performance-60-trial